dr-leo/pandaSDMX/doc/usage.rst

 Getting the data structure definition (DSD)
 ::::::::::::::::::::::::::::::::::::::::::::::

-We can extract the DSD's ID and request the DSD.
-Then we will show some of its attributes.

-Next, we extract the DSD's ID and download the DSD together with all artefacts that it refers to and that refer to it.
+We can extract the DSD's ID from the dataflow definition and download the DSD together with all artefacts that it refers to and that refer to it.
 We set the ``params`` keyword argument explicitly to show how it works.